 Boiling or russet potatoes work best for this dish, as they have a mild flavor and are firm enough to hold their shape when cooked.

-I’ve given my pommes Anna potatoes a twist by adding fresh thyme.
+I’ve given this Pommes Anna recipe a twist by adding fresh thyme.
 But you can also layer them with shallots, parmesan cheese, or other fresh herbs.

 How to Make Pommes Anna